billthefarmer/editor/README.md

 which shows the current character set.
 See [Character set](Charset.md).

+### Typeface
+The **Typeface** menu item shows a choice of common typefaces.
+These are aliases for the fonts commonly provided on android devices.
+Some of them resolve to the same font, depending on the device.

 ### Highlight syntax
 If the current open file is a C, C++, Objective C, Go, Java, Javascript, Python, Shell script, Swift, CSS, HTML, Org or Markdown